-7.1 'Conserve and enhance biodiversity' is one of the priorities under the 'Tackling the climate challenge and leading sustainability' theme.
+7.1 'Conserve and enhance biodiversity' is one of the priorities under the 'Respond to the climate emergency' theme.
 Relevant goals include enhance environments to create more space for nature to grow and thrive through natural seeding and greening; discover, nurture and enable the work led by communities that promotes biodiversity; plant native species and manage our woodlands, meadows and greenspace whilst sustaining existing habitats; and work alongside communities to maintain clean, green neighbourhoods and urban spaces that we all look after and enjoy.